Texas Early Childhood Leaders Jump Into Action in Response to COVID-19

 As the effects of the COVID-19 pandemic unfold across American states and communities, one thing has become clear: child care is one of the most critical institutions for employers, families, and overall public health.
-Many communities across the country are hastily working each day to ensure this industry is well-supported amid the spreading fear and uncertainty; leaders are developing local plans to adapt to community needs, to offer support to providers, prevent permanent child care closures, and ultimately to minimize the adverse effects on the industry.
+Many communities across the country are working each day to ensure this industry is well-supported amid the spreading fear and uncertainty; leaders are developing local plans to adapt to community needs, offer support to providers, prevent permanent child care closures, and minimize the adverse effects on the industry.
 In Texas, early care and education (ECE) and public health leaders are joining forces to meet the child care needs of their communities.

 Developing a Plan, Remaining Flexible

 Locally, the community is taking the following targeted steps toward both crisis-management and preparing for what may lie ahead:

 - Gathering and disseminating helpful guidance, tools, online training, resources, and printable materials through a publicly accessible web folder for providers that serve children and families.

 - Building a list of targeted facilities that could be used for emergency care for essential workers.

 - Identifying single points of contact at local hospitals to identify staff needs.

 - Tracking requests and needs from early childhood providers and programs.
 The spreadsheet is viewable here.